Noah

 I kicked him under the table and he laughs, wolfishly.

 “You know who was spared,” he says, leaning in.
-“Noah.
-Favored for his piety.”
+“Noah, who was favored for his piety.”

-I interrupt him to share a fact I’ve been holding in for days.
+I interrupt him to share a fact I’ve been holding for days.

 “Emotional tears have a different chemical makeup than reflex tears,” I tell my daughter, “so onion tears aren’t the same as sad ones.”

-My daughter gives us the side eye, leaves the table to retrieve her bag, and is out the door in a huff.
+My daughter gives us a side eye, leaves the table to retrieve her bag, and is out the door with a huff.

 *

-Later that night, under a fat August moon, in the raft of my California king, I recall an old Jewish myth: Moments before you are born, an angel whispers the entirety of your life into the soft apricot of your ear, then swiftly slaps you across the face.
+Later that night under a fat August moon, in the raft of my California king, I recall an old Jewish myth.
+Moments before you are born, an angel whispers the entirety of your life into the soft apricot of your ear, then slaps you across the face.
 Instantly, your memory is erased, and you are born naked and screaming.

-“You are safe and you are loved,” I whisper into her drowsy ear.
+“You are safe and you are loved,” I whisper into her soft ear.

-She won’t remember this, I think, moments before I’m submerged by an enormous wave of sleep.
+She won’t remember this, I think, moments before we’re submerged by a giant wave of sleep.

 *

-In the morning, sunlight illuminates the lids of her eyes, where lacrimal glands produce waters that spill over when a god is forlorn or irate.
+In the morning, sunlight illuminates the lids of her eyes, where lacrimal glands produce water that spills over when a god is forlorn.

 Previous